-Reporting to the Director, Policy and Planning, the Senior Policy Analyst assists the Director in the area of policy developments and planning for the Department of Family Services.
+The Senior Policy Analyst reports to and assists the Director of Policy and Planning in the area of policy development and planning for the Department of Family Services.
 Through the development of public service policies, the position impacts the strategic direction of the Department and ensures compliance with the legislative mandate.
-Through the business planning process, the position impacts the short term and long term direction of the department.
+Through the business planning process, the position impacts the short term and long-term direction of the Department.
 The position also affects the reporting of programs and services by the Minister and the Deputy Minister to Cabinet, the Standing Committee, and Legislative Assembly.

-The Senior Policy Analyst conducts major policy and legislative reviews (as a project leader, or as a member of a team), makes recommendations on policy issues, implements policy decisions and responds to inquiries on policy, within the scope of the Department of Family Services mandate.
-The position also liaises with senior officials both within and out of government, and briefs senior management on policy issues and draft legislation.
-Responding to the direction of senior management and the Minister, the Senior Policy Analyst prepares responses and briefing notes for the Minister and Deputy Minister, drafts reports and policy discussion papers on departmental initiatives; coordinates strategic planning initiatives; assist in the business planning of the department; and facilitates the Department’s consultation process with other departments and stakeholders.
+The Senior Policy Analyst is responsible for providing independent analysis, advice, and recommendations on complex issues.
+The position anticipates and identifies significant issues, establishes their scope, and determines the need for direction from the Director, Assistant Deputy Minister, Deputy Minister or Minister.
+The incumbent will conduct major policy and legislative reviews (as a project leader, on her/his own, or as a member of a team), make recommendations on policy issues, implement policy decisions and responds to inquiries, within the scope of the Department of Family Services mandate.
+The position will also liaise with senior officials both within and out of government, and brief senior management on policy issues and draft legislation by preparing briefing notes, drafts reports and policy discussion papers on departmental initiatives.

-The knowledge, skills, and abilities required for this job are usually obtained through a recognized University Degree in Public Policy, Public Administration, Political Science, Law or related discipline, along with three (3) years of experience working in a policy and/or related environment providing independent research analysis and advice on complex issues, including evaluation of options and recommendations.
+The ideal candidate will have a recognized degree in public policy, public administration, political science, law or related discipline plus three (3) years’ experience working in a policy and/or legislative environment providing independent research, analysis and advice on complex issues, including evaluation of options and recommendations.